-Senegalese twist is similar to an Afro braid but is lot easier one to prepare.
+Senegalese twist is similar to an Afro braid but is a lot easier one to prepare.
 It is a protective hairdo with shielding attributes.
 You receive an excellent hairstyle with Senegalese twists that will add charm to your personality.
-If you do not get it right, you might end up making your locks damaged with harsh tools, ending up with breakage.
-Adding hair extension can also be something you do with nice research.
+If you do not get it right, you might end up making your locks damaged with harsh tools, ending with breakage.
+Adding hair extension can also be something you do with careful research.

 What do you mean by Senegalese Twist?

 Senegalese Twist, also known as Rope Twist is a protective style of twisted African hairdo.
 It is created by wrapping braided hair around the root of your natural hair.
 The twists can be prepared by adding hair extensions but yet is easier than micro braids or cornrows.
 It takes six hours of twisting, but the best part lasts for two to three months if handled well.
 Senegalese twist is something you would wish to do with a friend, but with enough practice, you can do it yourself as well.